mennosmit-dev/AWS-ML-Engineer-Associate-MLA-C01/01_Introduction_and_Setup/README.md

 # 01 — Introduction and Setup

-## Professional Focus
-Set up the learning environment the same way you’d set up a real cloud project: cost awareness, billing safety, and stable access to AWS.

-## What This Enables Me To Do
+## 🎯 Engineering Objective

+Establish a safe and reproducible AWS environment configured with cost awareness, operational visibility, and stable access — mirroring the setup phase of a real-world cloud ML project.

+This stage focuses on building a secure foundation before developing or deploying machine learning workloads.

+---

+## 🧠 Capabilities Developed

-- Start an AWS-based ML project with guardrails (budgeting and cost alerts)
+- Initializing an AWS environment with cost-control guardrails
-- Avoid common setup mistakes that cause runaway spend
-- Organize course materials like an engineer: repeatable and referenceable
+- Configuring budgets and billing alerts to prevent unexpected spend
+- Understanding account structure and access fundamentals
+- Organizing cloud resources with a repeatable project setup mindset

+---

-## AWS Services / Concepts Covered
+## ☁️ AWS Services & Concepts Covered

-- AWS account basics.
+- AWS account fundamentals
-- Billing alarms and cost visibility
+- Billing dashboards and cost monitoring
+- Budget alerts and spending safeguards
-- Console UI changes (operational awareness)
+- Console navigation and operational awareness

+---

+## 🔗 Role in ML Engineering Workflow

+A properly configured cloud environment is a prerequisite for reliable ML engineering.
+This setup phase enables:

+- safe experimentation in cloud environments
+- scalable data and training workflows
+- controlled infrastructure usage during development